databricks/terraform-provider-databricks/docs/index.md

 !> **Warning** This approach is currently recommended only for provisioning account-level resources, e.g. AWS workspaces and should be avoided for regular use.

-You can use the `username` + `password` attributes to authenticate provider for E2 workspace setup.
+You can use the `username` + `password` attributes to authenticate the provider for E2 workspace setup.
 Respective `DATABRICKS_USERNAME` and `DATABRICKS_PASSWORD` environment variables are applicable as well.

 ``` hcl
 provider "databricks" {